Finding your way in innertempo

 2. What you can share

-Each entry type is designed to capture a different dimension of your day — without judgment.
+Each entry type captures a different dimension of your day, without judgment.

 Rest & Recharge

-How you slept and recharged your battery (Restful · Light · Interrupted).
+How you slept (Rested · Light / Interrupted · Hard to wake).

 Mood